rootstrap/blog/content/testing/load_test_series/load_tests_1.md

 But we're gonna run our tests during 15 minutes, so we have to divide this numbers again to obtain an approximation of the ammount of users that will use the app during our tests.
-This 15 minutes are known as ramp up time, what we have to do now is to distribute the user input in this period of time.
+This 15 minutes are known as ramp-up time, what we have to do now is to homogeneously distribute the user input in this period of time.
 Even tough there's going to be some concurrent usage of the app, it's not real that all users are going to be using the app all the time during this period of time.
 So what we're going to do is assign every user with a user flow and make that user execute it once in that 15 minute